GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 {% capture Assignment-03-1 %}

 ## Assignment Unit-03-1
 Please follow the exercise above.

-1. Use the DOP data of Marburg, if the amount of data is to large to process or the modelling process takes painfully long you can reduce the amount of pixel you use to train the model.
+1. Use the DOP data from Marburg.
+If the amount of data is too large to process or the modelling process takes painfully long, you can reduce the amount of pixel you use to train the model.
 Just be careful to include a somewhat balanced amount of data from each class.

-2. Create a nice map of the spatial prediction and add it to
+2. Create a nice map of the spatial prediction and add it to your project.

 3. Try to interpret the performance values of your model and your external validation.
-Write a few sentences, how you would interpret your results.
-The
+Write a few sentences about how you would interpret your results.

-Create a .zip file containing a map of your prediction the model and a short description of the
+Create a .zip file containing your prediction map, the model and a short description of the output values.

 {% endcapture %}
 <div class="notice--success">